Yoon says S.Korea will never overlook N.Korea's 'despicable' provocations - www.lokmattimes.com

 To deter the North Korean threats, Yoon vowed to bolster the alliance with the US and enhance cooperation with the international community.

-"We will maintain an iron-clad readiness posture and respond to provocations resolutely and overwhelmingly," he said.
+"We will maintain an ironclad readiness posture and respond to provocations resolutely and overwhelmingly," Yoon said.

 Referring to North Koreans as "our compatriots" living just "around 50 km away from here," he noted their suffering from starvation with their freedom and human rights brutally deprived.